Mini Cadbury Egg Cookies

 The Best Cookie Recipe with Mini Cadbury Eggs

 Spring is right around the corner and these mini Cadbury Egg Cookies are the perfect sweet treat to make for Easter.
-These cookies are soft and chewy and the perfect way to celebrate the warm weather.
+These cookies are soft and chewy and the perfect way to celebrate the warm weather or for another tasty treat try these Rice Krispie Easter Eggs.

 Ingredients for Mini Cadbury Egg Cookies